-This Eggplant and Italian Sausage Gratin is bursting with delicious Italian flavor.
-It’s a dinner party worthy meal that can be made in advance and just popped in the oven at the last minute!
+This Eggplant and Italian Sausage Gratin is bursting with fabulous Italian flavor.
+A delicious, make-ahead, dinner party worthy meal!

-The idea for this Eggplant and Italian Sausage Gratin has been rolling around in my head all summer.
-Since mid July, Scott’s garden has been prolifically producing beautiful, shiny purple eggplants in several shapes.
-Each time he’d come in from the garden and his basket of goodies would include eggplant, I’d say the same thing.
-“Tonight I’m going to make you an eggplant gratin”.
-I had good intentions, but it was a busy summer and one thing or another seemed to always come in the way.
+The idea for this Eggplant and Italian Sausage Gratin has been rolling around in my head since mid-July when Scott’s garden began to prolifically produce beautiful, shiny purple eggplants.
+Each time he’d come in from the garden and his basket of goodies would include eggplant, I’d say, “Tonight I’m going to make you an eggplant gratin”.
+I had good intentions, but one thing or another seemed to always come in the way.

 We finally had a quiet evening at home about two weeks ago and I couldn’t stand it any longer.
 I had to try out my inspiration, which had been evolving over the summer.
 I got busy and started putting my ideas into action.
 About an hour and a half later, I brought Scott a bowl of the Eggplant and Italian Sausage Gratin.
 He took one bite, looked at me and said, “This might just be the most delicious thing you’ve ever made!”

 Chris, our dinner was AWESOME!
-We both moaned through the entire meal.
+We both moaned throughout the entire meal.
 I’m not kidding!!

 I love having treasures like this Eggplant and Italian Sausage Gratin in my recipe arsenal!